"Our Father's Dairy" is adapted from Plowing Up a Snake by Merle Drown.

 The novelist’s father witnessed the dumping of the body into a section of the Connecticut River that divides Vermont from New Hampshire.
 But the story jumps off from there to explore the fictional account of the widow and of the dead man’s cousin as they painstakingly uncover the truth.
 What does that knowledge do to a person?
 What will they do armed with what they know?

 “The result may shock some,” Myskowski said of her screenplay that deviates somewhat from the novel’s ending.
-Myskowski had hoped to produce the film earlier this year, but an illness ground her plans to a halt.
+Myskowski had hoped to produce the film earlier a few years ago, but an illness ground her plans to a halt.
 She entered the screenplay into the ShoreLine Competition because of the organization’s commitment to help pair screenplay projects with the most suited producers.
 “I’d just like to see this project come to fruition, even if I’m not the one to drive it to the finish line.”

 While a gifted director and two talented members of the Screen Actors Guild have expressed enthusiastic interest in the script, financing and a producer capable of taking up the project fulltime remain the current obstacles.
 “The fact that the judges at ShoreLine have connected with the story this far tells me that I am on the right track,” Myskowski said.